 In October 2019, we launched our reforesting Scotland project to restore the Caledonian forest in the Scottish Highlands.
 So far we’ve planted 6,000 native trees at Alladale Wilderness Reserve.

 The reforesting Scotland project aims to restore and diversify the native pinewood habitat.
 Scots pine and downy birch saplings are being planted in open areas while less common food-producing broadleaf species are being planted in existing planting schemes to enrich and diversify the growing woodland.
 River banks are being planted with species such as alder and bird cherry to help stabilise the river bank and create vital riparian woodland habitat.

 To compliment the reforestation activities, rewilding interventions are being developed for the area, including monitoring of Atlantic salmon, construction of eagle nest platforms and translocation of mountain hares.

 Our project is launched to restore the Caledonian woodlands with the planting of 3,000 trees.

-A rewilding vote is held to be carried out at our project area in Scotland.
+A rewilding vote is held.
 Mountain hare conservation is voted for and funding secured for eagle nest platform construction and Atlantic salmon monitoring.

 We plant Scots pine (Pinus sylvestris), downy birch (Betula pubescens), juniper (Juniperus communis), hazel (Corylus avellana), holly (Ilex aquifolium), European crab apple (Malus sylvestris), common hawthorn (Cratageus monogyna), alder (Alnus glutinosa), bird cherry (Prunus padus), Elder (Sambucus nigra) and Wych elm (Ulmus glabra).